Dr Andrew Steven

-There are between 7500 and 8000 level crossings in Great Britain.
-The current law on crossings is complex, outdated and difficult to access.
+There are approximately 7,500 to 8,000 level crossings on the railways in Great Britain.
+The current law relating to level crossings is complex, outdated and difficult to access.

-The project engages a wide range of areas of the law: railways, highways, health and safety, land, planning, crime, and disability discrimination.
-The aim is to make recommendations with a view to reforming the framework so that it is more coherent, accessible and up-to-date, allowing for better regulation and, potentially, the reduction of risk.
+This has been a complex project involving a wide range of areas of the law: railways, highways, health and safety, land, planning, crime, and disability discrimination.
+The recommendations in the report aim to reform the legal framework so that it is more coherent, accessible and up-to-date, allowing for better regulation and, potentially, the reduction of risk.

 Part 5 of the Report deals with rights of way and access issues in relation to Scotland.